JC-LL/ruby_rtl/README.md

 end
 ~~~

-### Genericity : word-level adders
+## Genericity : example of a word-level adder
 Here comes the most exiting parts of RubyRTL.
 We can rely on Ruby host itself, to describe the glue between components.
+This glue may rely on many *parameters* (or "generics" in the VHDL world).
 Ruby host also allows you to make regular computations required for the configuration of your design, which can be cumbersome in classical HDLs.

 ~~~ruby
 require_relative 'ruby_rtl'